AdelolaBadejo/LITA-Class-Project-on-Sales-Data-Analysis-Documentation/README.md

   #### Insights

-  - The sum of total sales is 2101090, with the south region and the product shoes having the highest number of total sales
+  - The sum of total sales is 2101090, with the south region and the product shoes having the highest number of total sales and the month of febuary for both years having the highest number of sum of total sales
+  - Sum of quantity of products sold is 68,461 with thw south region and the product hat having the highest sum of quantity sold
+  - The total number of customers is 9921